StanfordDataCompressionClass/notes/src/projects.md

 **Guidelines**:

-- You need to submit your slide-deck by 12pm PT on Thursday (12/08) using [gradescope](https://www.gradescope.com/courses/436519/assignments/2479092). **No late days allowed for this submission!**
+- You need to submit your slide-deck by 12pm PT on Thursday (12/08) using [gradescope](https://www.gradescope.com/courses/436519/assignments/2479092).
+Please submit a PDF of the slides. **No late days allowed for this submission!**
 - We have divided you into three groups.
 We have tried to keep projects within a group closer to each other, specifically following group numbers correspond roughly to following areas -- Group 1: Entropy Compressors and their optimizations, Group 2: Domain-specific Compressors and Group 3: Multimedia Compression.
 You can check your groups in available [spreadsheet](https://docs.google.com/spreadsheets/d/1tcqttFB4fx4ekcOlHASbtBMISmcTRRqQ7UGHN4mXO_Y/edit?usp=sharing).
-- You are still expected to attend the presentations of everyone in the group.
-Your presentation order can be anywhere within your group.
 - You will have 5 minutes for your presentation, and 5 minutes for QnA.
 Here are some [guidelines](https://www.beautiful.ai/blog/lightning-talks-and-ignite-talks-a-beginners-guide) on how to give a good lightning talk.
 - You can assume you are presenting to peers who have taken the class and are aware of the basic terminology.
 Please use these 5 minutes to concisely convey what you have been working on with such an audience in mind, e.g. you don't have to explain entropy coding basics and/or image compression basics.
 You can use the allotted time to explain the algorithm you are working on, why is it exciting, what did you learn and show the results so-far.
 Main idea is to ensure you are able to convey the key ideas of your project to your peers.
 - You can use any presentation tool you like.
 We recommend using [Google Slides](https://www.google.com/slides/about/) or [PowerPoint](https://products.office.com/en-us/powerpoint).
 You can also use [LaTeX Beamer](https://www.overleaf.com/learn/latex/Beamer) if you are comfortable with it.